Jerome D'Souza: Indian Social Institute

-At the request of the Superior General of the Society of Jesus, D’Souza founded in Pune (India) the Indian Social Institute (now in New-Delhi, 10, Institutional Area, Lodhi Road New Delhi), and started publishing a journal Social Action that has nowadays a large circulation in social and academic circles.
-That was in 1951.
+At the request of the Superior General of the Society of Jesus, D'Souza founded in Pune (India) the Indian Social Institute (now in New-Delhi, 10, Institutional Area, Lodhi Road New Delhi), and started publishing a journal Social Action in 1951 that has nowadays is a large circulation in social and academic circles.
 He became its first Director (1951–1956).
-Later, in 1957, D’Souza was made the Assistant and adviser of the Superior General of the Jesuits (Jean-Baptiste Janssens) for Indian and Asian affairs.
+Later, in 1957, D'Souza was made the Assistant and adviser of the Superior General of the Jesuits (Jean-Baptiste Janssens) for Indian and Asian affairs.
 He returned to India in 1968 and spent his last years writing articles and books, giving lectures and courses.
-Jerome D’Souza was one of the best known Jesuits of his times.
+He died in Madras in 1977.
+Jerome D'Souza was one of the best known Jesuits of his times.
 Still many gratefully visit his tomb at Christ the King Church, in Loyola College, Chennai campus.

 Recognition

 In 1997, the Indian government issued a stamp to commemorate his birth centenary.